mlengineerels/mlengineerels/README.md

 - A question-answering system that combines retrieval and generation models to deliver accurate answers based on a knowledge base.
 Built with PyTorch, sentence-transformers, and BART, deployed with Docker.
 - **Technologies**: GNN, RNN, Knowledge Graph Reasoning, MLOps.

-### Real-Time Sentiment Analysis
-- Analyzes live social media data to track public sentiment on key issues.
-Implemented using Transformer-based models and deployed on AWS with Flask for API access.
-- **Technologies**: Transformers, Flask, Docker.

 ## 🌱 What I'm Learning
 - **MLOps**: Enhancing my skills in model deployment and lifecycle management.